Ground state preparation in $(2+1)$-dimensional pure $\mathbb{Z}_2$ lattice gauge theory via deterministic quantum imaginary time evolution: Quantum imaginary time evolution

 \subsection{Reduction of Pauli pool}

 In this subsection, we review a general method to reduce the dimension of the Pauli pool according to Ref.~\cite{Sun:2020dzq}.
 The proofs of the propositions given in this section are provided in Appendix~\ref{app:proof-pauli-pool-reduction}.
+In the following, we introduce the support and weight of the Pauli string~$\bm{\sigma}$, which will be used to represent the effective size of the Pauli pool.
+Essentially, weight counts the number of (non-identity) Pauli operators, and support is a region on which the Pauli string acts nontrivially.
+The formal definition is given as follows.